V4nnura/openvault/README.md

 - **Update to v1.2**.
 This project is based on Reference Edition which implements v1.1 released in November 1997.
 There is a newer v1.2 released in March 1998 which at least contains important multilingual support.

 - **Backport some Fallout 2 features**.
 Fallout 2 (with some Sfall additions) added many great improvements and quality of life enhancements to the original Fallout engine.
-Some, especially the ones that not affect the fidelity will be backported to Fallout 1.
+Only the ones that not affect the fidelity will be backported to Fallout 1 will be considered.

 ## License